carbon-design-system/carbon-for-ibm-dotcom-nextjs-template/README.md

 $ yarn install
 ```

-In order for certain services to work such as fetching the masthead/footer menu data in the `<DotcomShell>`, you will
+In order to enable features like Right-to-Left (RTL), you will
 have to set environment variables in a `.env` file.
 Please see `.env.example`.

 ```
-CORS_PROXY=<Sets the proxy for fetching the masthead/footer translation data, e.g. https://myproxy.com/>
 BASE_PATH=<Sets the base directory for urls and assets, default is '' >
 ALTLANG_ROOT_PATH=<Sets the root path for language alternative urls, default is '/' >
+ENABLE_RTL=<Boolean to enable RTL for the page, eg. false >
 ```

 Then start the application: